woodpecker-ci/woodpecker/docs/docs/30-administration/20-vcs/40-gitlab.md

 Please use `http://woodpecker.mycompany.com/authorize` as the Authorization callback URL.
 Grant `api` scope to the application.

+If you run the Woodpecker CI server on the same host as the GitLab instance, you might also need to allow local connections in GitLab, otherwise API requests will fail.
+In GitLab, navigate to the Admin dashboard, then go to `Settings > Network > Outbound requests` and enable `Allow requests to the local network from web hooks and services`.

 ## Configuration

 This is a full list of configuration options.
 Please note that many of these options use default configuration values that should work for the majority of installations.